adler-sudo/oregon_wildfire_dashboard/README.md

 # ML Implementation:
 The first steps of the model implementation have been initiated.
 We use an xgboost regression model to predict # of fires that will occur within in area in the next 7 days given precipitation average over the last 7, 30, 60, 120, and 365 days.
 The model is currently very basic and we have not performed any hyperparameter tuning.
 We want to incorporate temperature and snow into the model going forward.
 More to come.

 # Running the app
 Run the app from the index.py file.
-This will provide links to each of the three applications.
+This will provide links to each of the 6 applications.